troglobit/finit/README.md

 - chargen
 - discard

-Finit currently supports the `time` and `echo` services.
+Finit currently supports the `time`, `echo`, and `discard` services.
 Both of which are realized as plugins to provide a simple means of testing the inetd functionality stand-alone.
 But this also provides both a useful network testing/availability and a rudimentary time server for rdate clients.

 Internal inetd services are set up as follows: